 Hello again, hope you’re all continuing to keep safe and healthy.
 Welcome to another of my regular recaps, for a month that marks 5 years since I started blogging!
 Quite how I’ve managed to sustain a blog for that length of time, attracting and retaining a considerable number of regular followers along the way, I don’t know.
 But it’s led to so many exciting opportunities and enabled me to meet so many wonderful people already, and who knows what the next 5 years will bring?
 So many thanks to everyone who has followed, liked, shared, commented, etc, it means a lot and persuades me to keep doing it! 🙂

 February was relatively quiet compared to the madness of the months preceding it, so this is going to be a relatively short post and video.
 But there are still various bits and bobs to mention, including some great vaccine news, and the entertainment I’ve been enjoying.
 And nothing here is sponsored or gifted as usual (apart from the audiobook I mention, which was a Christmas gift from my friend Claire).
 So I hope you enjoy!

-I took lots of photos while I was in London, a selection of which you’ll see below, along with an unusual photo of me from Bournemouth too.
-They were taken on my new Nokia 6300 phone, so the quality is rather inferior compared to modern phone cameras.
-But I hope you like them, and that you enjoy this latest selection of entries overall!
+I took lots of photos on my new Nokia 6300 phone while I was in London, a selection of which you’ll see below, along with an unusual photo of me from Bournemouth too.
+So I hope you like them, and that you enjoy this latest selection of entries overall!

-Here’s another selection of posts from my old Bolt journal.
-After 3 busy years, this was my last month of exams for my Accounting & Finance course at university.
-Euro 2004 was also getting everyone excited, and I found another top 100 list that I wanted to share.
+Here’s another selection of posts from my journal, with my last month of exams for my Accounting & Finance course at university.
+Euro 2004 has also been getting everyone excited, and I’ve found another top 100 list that I wanted to share.
 So I hope you enjoy going through this latest set of entries!